realgs/skryptowe20/README.md

 All above packages are listed in *requirements.txt*, ready to be imported with python.
 # Setup
 ## Preparing the database:
+1. Download Northwind sqlite3 database.
-1. Make sure the path to the database is correct in `constants.py`
+2. Make sure the path to the database is correct in `constants.py`
-2. The database will prepare on start of the server
+3. The database will prepare on start of the server

 ## Starting the API server:
 1. Run `manage.py` located in Lab5/myApi with runserver argument, like so:

 `python manage.py runserver`

+(optional) To start the frontend server go to Lab5/frontend and use:

+`npm start`

 # Usage
 ## Exchange rates history